-Are Dentures the Best Option for Elderly People?
+Are Dental Implants or Dentures the Best Option For Elderly People?

 Another way to ask that question is, “what tooth replacement option will allow you to eat healthy protein and vegetables with the least amount of issues as possible?”